CjanH/Bioinformatics-project/README.md

-You can find the example output in this GitHub repository in the Example_outputs folder.
+You can find an example of the output in this GitHub repository in the Datasets_generated_analysed_during_project folder.